scerioli/Global-Preferences-Survey/_posts/2021-06-03-Reproduce-the-results-of-the-article.md

 <ul type="square">
   <li> country, isocode, logAvgGDPpc, GenderIndex are the same variables as described above </li>

-  <li> gender is the coefficient related to the linear regression on the preference </li>
+  <li> gender is the inverted coefficient related to the linear regression on the preference (inverted only for those preferences requiring an inversion in the sign) </li>

+  <li> genderOrig is the original coefficient related to the linear regression on the preference </li>

   <li> preference is the same as described above, and in this dataset we kept the six preferences distinguished and not combined into a PCA </li>